ScrapeGraphAI/docusaurus-docs/docs/Graphs/base_graph.md

-# ⚾️ Base Graph
+# ⚾️ BaseGraph

 ## Introduction
-The BaseGraph class manages the execution flow of a graph composed of interconnected nodes.
+The `BaseGraph` class manages the execution flow of a graph composed of interconnected nodes.

 The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/graphs/base_graph.py).
 ## Implementation